-Arena di Verona is a Roman amphitheater located in the historical center of Verona, in Piazza Bra.
-The Arena is one of the best preserved amphitheaters in the world, thanks to the systematic restorations carried out since the 16th century.
+The Verona Arena is one of the best preserved amphitheaters in the world, thanks to the systematic restorations carried out since the 16th century.

-The Arena was built around the year 30 AD, in an area outside the city walls.
+Arena di Verona was built around the year 30 AD, in an area outside the city walls.
 In 265, the Roman Emperor Gallienus decided to built a new stretch of wall, 550 meters long, to finally include the Arena.

 The amphitheater was slowly abandoned in the following centuries, due to the affirmation of Christianity and the consequent end of the gladiatorial games.

-Other damages to the amphitheater were due to natural disasters, among which the flood of the Adige river of 589, the earthquake of 1116, the catastrophic earthquake of 1117 and the earthquake of 1183.
+Other damages to the amphitheater were caused by natural disasters, of which we can mention the flood of the Adige river of 589, the earthquake of 1116, the catastrophic earthquake of 1117 and the earthquake of 1183.

 Under the reign of Berengar I of Italy, at the beginning of the 10th century, the invasions of the Hungarians took place, which forced the defenders to use the Arena as a fortress.

-In the late 13th century, the prostitutes were ordered to practice their profession inside the Arena, and the order was abolished only in 1537.
+In the late 13th century, the prostitutes were ordered to practice their profession inside the Arena.
+The law was abolished only in 1537.

 In 1728, the Marquis Scipione Maffei published the text Degli Anfiteatri e singolarmente del Veronese (About Amphitheaters and in particular about the one in Verona), which represented a significant turning point towards a scientific and archaeological approach to the monument.

 Between September 1728 and July 1729, important works were carried out to clear the layer of soil that covered the arena floor, while from 1731 to 1735 other parts of the amphitheater were restored and consolidated.